Apicurio/apicurio.github.io/_posts/2026-03-26-universal-oauth-with-dex.md

 kubectl create namespace dex
 ```

-Create a `dex-values.yaml` with your configuration:
+Create a `dex-values.yaml` with your configuration.
+An important detail here: Apicurio Registry needs **two OAuth clients** — a public client for the browser-based UI (which can't hold a secret) and a confidential client for the backend/CLI.
+You also need `allowedOrigins` so the UI can fetch Dex's OIDC discovery endpoint via CORS:

 ```yaml
 config: